General terms and conditions of sale

 However, on the condition that the applicable legislation permits, the establishment reserves the right to reimburse the Client in another form, namely a voucher.

 Please remember that any cancellation must be notified to the Provider by email or by registered mail with acknowledgement of receipt.
 Where an email is sent as notification, for it to be effective the Provider must acknowledge its receipt.
 For any cancellation effected by the Client, the Client should refer to the specific conditions related to him/her.
 They are given, prior to the completion of a booking when a particular offer is selected.

-- For the unbeatable offer: No reimbursement is possible.
+- For the Smart Deal Offer: No reimbursement is possible.
 All sums paid are retained by the company.

 - If cancellation occurs more than three (3) days before the start of the stay, 100% (one hundred per cent) of the balance paid by the Client for this stay, will be reimbursed.

 - If the cancellation occurs within three (3) days of the start date of the stay, the total amount paid for the Service is kept by the company.
 Any sums paid by the Client, and that exceed the amount due, will be reimbursed.